-I suspect a lot of people believe that their state has a progressive tax structure, i.e. that the well off pay a larger percentage of their income and wealth than to the poor.
-That believe is wrong; there are a very few exceptions, Delaware for example – at least in 2002.
+I suspect a lot of people believe that their state has a progressive tax structure.
+That belief is wrong.
+The well-off do not pay a larger percentage of their income and wealth than do the poor.
+There are a very few exceptions, Delaware for example – at least in 2002.
 Here’s what it really looks like.

 Here for example is my state.

 That shows how the mix of taxes effect things.
 In Massachusetts it’s the sales tax that really does the damage.
-New Hampshire is extremely regressive; using a different mix.
+The mix of taxes that implement this lovely situation for the parasitic well-off varys from state to state.
+New Hampshire manages to be extremely regressive; using a different mix.

 If you want to screw the poor then here some hints: